Local or commuting students

 Recording your address in Online Registration

-As part of Online Registration, you are asked to provide your address details.
+As part of Online Registration, you're asked to provide your address details.
 All students are asked to provide a 'home' and 'term-time' address.
-As a commuter student, you will still need to do this - just enter the same address in both sections if they are the same for you.
+As a commuter student, you'll still need to do this - just enter the same address in both sections if they are the same for you.

 Welcome Events

+Our UoB Welcome is a great chance for you to explore campus, and meet new people (including other commuter students) before you start your studies.
 Check the Welcome Timetable to find out what events you can attend on-campus and online.
 Everything kicks off on Arrivals Weekend, and everyone is welcome!
 You can meet teams at the Welcome Fair, explore the Wellbeing Marquee, and enjoy the atmosphere on campus.
-Arrivals Weekend is open to all, so you're welcome to bring friends and family with you if you would like.
+Arrivals Weekend is open to all, so you're welcome to bring friends and family with you if you'd like.

 Parents, guardians and families are invited to attend the online Parents' and Guardians' Welcome Address, which will give them some helpful information about the University, what support we offer students and how they can help to support you best.